 When discussing their decision to replatform from Magento to BigCommerce, Kintec noted that the Magento store couldn’t tolerate high loads.
 “We would be preparing for Black Friday; we would have all of it up there, and the site would crash.”
 At the same time, they struggled to adopt effective omnichannel operations.

-To mitigate this, the retailer moved to BigComemrce.
+To mitigate this, the retailer moved to BigCommerce.
 Post-replatforming, the company recorded a 42% decrease in cost per click and a 111% increase in orders — plus, no more unplanned downtime during busy seasons.

+Sign 4.
 Limited Ecommerce Analytics

-In other words: you’ll need to build a secure cloud platform for collecting data for analysis and then developing the various algorithms.
+In other words, you’ll need to build a secure cloud platform for collecting data for analysis and then developing the various algorithms.
 Many ecommerce platforms make it hard to de-silos your data — and don’t have pre-made APIs you can “plug” into your analytics platform to obtain the necessary intel.

+Sign 5.
 Rising TCO

 Many legacy systems limit the ability to extend your online store because of sub-optimal code dependencies.
 Upgrades or scaling may result in unexpected defects or system failures.
 This leads to a Groundhog Day of unplanned maintenance.

 Let’s see the difference in TCO between on-premise and SaaS platforms on the examples from BigCommerce’s TCO calculator.
-With 100 thousand monthly visits, 6 peak hours, 180 average hourly visitors, and 100 million yearly revenue, here’s how a company’s TCO will vary:
+With 100 thousand monthly visits, six peak hours, 180 average hourly visitors, and 100 million yearly revenue, here’s how a company’s TCO will vary:

 Source: BigCommerce Total Cost of Ownership Calculator